alexandroskoliousis/benchmarks/scripts/tf_cnn_benchmarks/results/README.md

-v1: Resnet-50, as described online
+v1: ResNet-50,      as described online (not NCCL)
+v2: ResNet-101,     as above, using NCCL
+# v3: ResNet-50-v1.5, as above (but using NCCL)